ptarmiganlabs/butler-sheet-icons/README.md

 ![List available collections in QS Cloud](./docs/img/qscloud-list-collection-macos-bash-1.png "List available collections in QS Cloud")

-## Client-managed/QSEoW, update a single app + apps with a certain tag
+## Client-managed/QSEoW, update a single app + apps with a certain tag, exclude some sheets

 Running the command will

 1. Create new sheet icons for all sheets in
    1. the app with app ID `a3e0f5d2-000a-464f-998d-33d333b175d7`.
-   2. all apps with the tag "`👍😎 updateSheetThumbnail`" set.
+   2. all apps with the tag `👍😎 updateSheetThumbnail` set.
+2. Exclude some sheets (i.e. don't create thumbnails for them)
+   1. all sheets named `Intro`, `Definitions` or `Help`.
+   2. sheets with position `1` or `10`.
+   3. all sheets tagged with the tag `❌excludeSheetThumbnailUpdate` set.
-2. Create thumbnail images in the `./img` directory (specificed by the `--imagedir` option).
+3. Create thumbnail images in the `./img` directory (specificed by the `--imagedir` option).
-3. Each screen shot will include the main sheet area and the title row above it (`--includesheetpart 2`).
+4. Each screen shot will include the main sheet area and the title row above it (`--includesheetpart 2`).
-4. Upload the sheet thumbnails to the content library specified in the `--contentlibrary` option.
+5. Upload the sheet thumbnails to the content library specified in the `--contentlibrary` option.
 The login page and app overview screen shots are not uploaded.
-5. Each sheet's icon is updated with the corresponding image in the content library.
+6. Each sheet's icon is updated with the corresponding image in the content library.

 Running in bash on macOS with most parameters are set in environment variables:

-`./butler-sheet-icons qseow create-sheet-thumbnails --host $BSI_HOST --appid a3e0f5d2-000a-464f-998d-33d333b175d7 --apiuserdir Internal --apiuserid sa_api --loglevel info --logonuserdir $BSI_LOGON_USER_DIR --logonuserid $BSI_LOGON_USER_ID --logonpwd $BSI_LOGON_PWD --contentlibrary 'abc 123' --pagewait 5 --secure true --headless true --imagedir './img' --certfile $BSI_CERT_FILE --certkeyfile $BSI_CERT_KEY_FILE --includesheetpart 4 --qliksensetag "👍😎 updateSheetThumbnail"`
+`./butler-sheet-icons qseow create-sheet-thumbnails --host $BSI_HOST --appid a3e0f5d2-000a-464f-998d-33d333b175d7 --apiuserdir Internal --apiuserid sa_api --loglevel info --logonuserdir $BSI_LOGON_USER_DIR --logonuserid $BSI_LOGON_USER_ID --logonpwd $BSI_LOGON_PWD --contentlibrary 'abc 123' --pagewait 5 --secure true --headless true --imagedir './img' --certfile $BSI_CERT_FILE --certkeyfile $BSI_CERT_KEY_FILE --includesheetpart 4 --qliksensetag "👍😎 updateSheetThumbnail" --exclude-sheet-tag "❌excludeSheetThumbnailUpdate" --exclude-sheet-title "Sheet 5" --exclude-sheet-number 1 10`

 ![Create QSEoW thumbnails on macOS](./docs/img/create-qseow-macos-bash-1.png "Create QSEoW thumbnails on macOS")